dbsloan/SDPquartets/README.md

 `SDPquartets.pl`

 ## Overview:
-This script automates the multi-step process of taking a binary character matrix (such as presence/absence of retroelement insertions), building maximum parsimony trees for every possible quartet of species within the taxon sample, and using [matrix representation with parsimony (MRP)](https://www.sciencedirect.com/science/article/pii/105579039290035F) to infer an overall species tree based on the set of quartet trees.
+This script automates the multi-step process of taking a binary character matrix (such as presence/absence of retroelement insertions), building parsimony trees for every possible quartet of species within the taxon sample, and using [matrix representation with parsimony (MRP)](https://www.sciencedirect.com/science/article/pii/105579039290035F) to infer an overall species tree based on the set of quartet trees.
 It also will perform bootstrap resampling of the original character matrix to estimate support for the inferred species relationships.
 All parsimony searches are implemented in [PAUP\*](https://paup.phylosolutions.com/).

 ## Requirements:

-This automation is implemented with a Perl script that has been designed for a Unix environment (Mac OSX or Linux).
+This automation is implemented with a Perl script that has been designed for a Unix environment (Mac OSX or Linux, not Windows).
 It has been tested in Mac OSX 10.14.6 and Linux CentOS 6, but it should work in most Unix environments.

 - **Perl modules:** The provided Perl script should be called by users (`SDPquartets.pl`).
 Perl is pre-installed in most Mac OSX and Linux distributions.
 If the `--forks` option is to be used for parallelization, the [Parallel::ForkManager Perl module](https://metacpan.org/pod/Parallel::ForkManager) must be installed.